Cosmotheka/Cosmoteka_tutorials/ReadMe.md

 ## Mappers
 ![](https://raw.githubusercontent.com/JaimeRZP/Cosmoteka_tutorials/master/docs/src/assets/cosmoteka_tutorials_diagram.png)

-The purpose of Cosmoteka's mappers is to compute cosmological maps (```Namaster``` fields) from catalogs such that they can be cross- and auto-correlated.
-In order to do so Cosmoteka's mappers have to overcome two challenges:
-- Be general enough such that they can be inter-operable while being tailored to the catalog's specific needs.
-- Manage the large RAM memory usage (up to 100Gbs) required to load and process mordern day catalogs.
+The purpose of Cosmoteka is to turn cosmological catalogs into consitently combined angular power spectrum with an accurate covariance matrix.
+In order to do so, Cosmoteka is equipped with a series of 'Mapper' modules whose role is to extract the signal map nad its noise properties from a given catalog.
+Then, these maps and noise properties can be passed on to angular power spectrum module to compute the corresponding angular power spectra and their covariance matrix.

-Cosmoteka overcomes the first issue by adopting a nested structure.
-In order to do so Cosmoteka exploits the object oriented nature of the Python language to create a series of mapper classes which are subordinated to one another. ```MappeBase``` acts as the basis of all other mappers in Cosmoteka.
-As the parent class, ```MapperBase``` defines a series of public methods, common to all individual mappers.
-Moreover, it defines a series of private methods which are then overwritten by the child mappers to perform the data processing specific to each data set.
+To succesfully accomplish this Cosmoteka's mappers must be general enough such that they remain inter-operable while being tailored to the catalog's specific needs.
+Cosmoteka achieves this by adopting a nested structure.
+Cosmoteka exploits the object oriented nature of the Python language to create a series of mapper classes which are subordinated to one another. ```MappeBase``` acts as the basis of all other mappers in Cosmoteka.
+As the parent class, ```MapperBase``` defines the methods common to all individual mappers.
+Moreover, it also defines a series of abstract methods which are then overwritten by the child mappers to perform the data processing specific to each data set.
 A listing of the methods can be found below:

 | Function                 | Description                                                                                                                                                    |
 | -----------              | :-----------                                                                                                                                                   |